nealbob/nealbob.github.io/_posts/2015-8-7-parallelcomp2.md

 # A few more details

-So far I've glossed over many important details.
-Here are some basic things to consider (for more detail see the [documentation](http://docs.cython.org/src/userguide/parallelism.html)).
+So far I've glossed over a few important details.
+Here are some basic things to consider (for more see the [documentation](http://docs.cython.org/src/userguide/parallelism.html)).

 Firstly, notice the `nogil` argument in `prange(N, nogil=True)`.
 In order to run multi-threaded code we need to turn off the GIL.
 This means that you can't have Python code inside your multi-threaded loop or compilation will fail.
-It also means that any functions called inside the loop need to be defined nogil, for example:
+It also means that any functions called inside the loop need to be defined `nogil`, for example:

 {% highlight cython %}
 cdef inline double f(double x) nogil: